intel-lab-lkp/linux/Documentation/arch/x86/resctrl.rst

 	for the L3 cache they occupy).
 These are named "mon_sub_L3_YY" where "YY" is the node number.

+	The mbm_cntr_assign mode allows users to assign a hardware counter to an RMID-event pair, enabling bandwidth monitoring for as long as the counter remains assigned.
+The hardware will continue tracking the assigned RMID until the user manually unassigns it, ensuring that counters are not reset during this period.
+With a limited number of counters, the system may run out of assignable resources.
+In mbm_cntr_assign mode, MBM event counters will return "Unassigned" if the counter is not allocated to the event when read.
+Users must manually assign a counter to read the events.

 "mon_hw_id":
 	Available only with debug option.
 The identifier used by hardware for the monitor group.
 On x86 this is the RMID.